bugzilla/bugzilla/docs/en/rst/api/core/v1/bug.rst

 ``comment_is_private``, and ``work_time``.
 This means that they will not show up in the return value even if they were successfully updated.
 This may change in a future version of Bugzilla.

+**Errors**

+This method can throw all the same errors as :ref:`rest_single_bug`, plus:

+* 129 (Flag Status Invalid)
+  The flag status is invalid.
+* 130 (Flag Modification Denied)
+  You tried to request, grant, or deny a flag but only a user with the required permissions may make the change.
+* 131 (Flag not Requestable from Specific Person)
+  You can't ask a specific person for the flag.
+* 132 (Flag not Unique)
+  The flag specified has been set multiple times.
+You must specify the id value to update the flag.
+* 133 (Flag Type not Unique)
+  The flag type specified matches several flag types.
+You must specify the type id value to update or add a flag.
+* 134 (Inactive Flag Type)
+  The flag type is inactive and cannot be used to create new flags.
+* 140 (Markdown Disabled)
+  You tried to set the "is_markdown" flag of the "comment" to true but Markdown feature is not enabled.
+* 601 (Invalid MIME Type)
+  You specified a "content_type" argument that was blank, not a valid MIME type, or not a MIME type that Bugzilla accepts for attachments.
+* 603 (File Name Not Specified)
+  You did not specify a valid for the "file_name" argument.
+* 604 (Summary Required)
+  You did not specify a value for the "summary" argument.